Federation Land Use Committee temporary chair Jeff Parnes

 Seven planned redevelopments are shown, mostly from East Tysons, five of which have a FAR of less then 5.0.

-The McLean Community Business Center is a revitalization area for which a concept plan
+The McLean Community Business Center is a revitalization area for which a concept plan has been developed.

 The proposed Zoning Ordinance Amendment (ZOA) would enable much taller buildings to be built than the plan envisions.